A Beginner's Guide to Bodybuilding for Women

 While some people practice bodybuilding just to look and feel strong, for many, training and dieting culminates in a bodybuilding competition where you're judged on your physique and muscular development—in either the bikini, figure, women's physique, bodybuilding, or fitness categories.
 (More on that below.)

 Before you read on, know this: Participating in a sport where you're judged almost solely on your appearance can be rough on the psyche.
 "It's important to attend to your spirit and mind in addition to your physical body," says Ana Snyder (@littlebuffblondie), a certified trainer, fitness model, and competitive bodybuilder based in New York City.
 "If you already struggle with body image issues, attaining what the outside world (or judges) views as the perfect aesthetic does not guarantee that you will see a different person in the mirror."
-(That's why this fit Instagrammer stopped doing bikini competitions and started powerlifting.)
+(That's why this other fit Instagrammer stopped doing bikini competitions and started powerlifting.)

 If you're looking for a way to goal-orient your strength training, a physique competition is a great option; however, keep in mind that even though the judges are scoring your abs, the health and performance gains you're making are even more important.
 (Read more here: Why Weight Loss Won't Make You Happy)